Modern Molosser is an award-winning website devoted to those majestic, imposing breeds known as the Molossers.

 Denise was a long-time staff writer and columnist at the Pulitzer-winning Long Island newspaper Newsday before she left in 2009 to co-publish three dog magazines: The Ridgeback Register, Sighthound Review and Modern Molosser.
 Intrigued by the possibilities of digital publishing, she eventually sold her share in the first two magazines in order to focus her attention on re-imagining Modern Molosser as a digital publication.

-In early 2015, Denise launched her own book-publishing company, Revodana Publishing.
-Two titles are currently available in both print and digital editions – The Rockefeller Bullmastiffs and Your Rhodesian Ridgeback Puppy – with dozens more books, many of them Molosser related, in the pipeline.
+In early 2015, Denise launched her own book-publishing company, Revodana Publishing, which publishes multple titles about Molossers, with dozens more books in the pipeline.

 A member of the World Dog Press Association, Denise is a contributing writer for Dog News magazine and The Whole Dog Journal.
 She is also the author of “The Holistic Dog Book: Canine Care for the 21st Century,” “Getting Lucky: How One Dog Found Love and a Second Chance at Angel’s Gate” and “Rescue Ink: How Ten Guys Saved Countless Dogs and Cats, Twelve Horses, Five Pigs, One Duck and a Few Turtles.”